smcmahon/Products.PloneFormGen/README.rst

 A documentation area is at http://docs.plone.org/working-with-content/managing-content/ploneformgen/ and an issue tracker at https://github.com/smcmahon/Products.PloneFormGen/issues

-Please use the Plone users' mailing list or the #plone irc channel for support requests.
+Please use the Plone forum at https://community.plone.org for support requests.
 If you are unable to get your questions answered there, or are interested in helping develop the product, contact Steve
 McMahon: steve@dcn.org.